NathanKr/simple-ci-cd-pipeline-for-next.js-app/README.md

 This repository provides a simple workflow file to deploy your Next.js application to a VPS when pushing to the main branch.
 I use a DigitalOcean Droplet as the VPS, but the workflow is compatible with other types of VPS as well

 <h2>Motivation</h2>
-I already have a solution for a simple CI\CD workflow which uses Github actions check <a href='#ref1'>[1]</a> but i have not used it with next.js.
-So here we will do it
+I already have a simple CI/CD workflow using GitHub Actions (<a href='#ref1'>[1]</a>), but I haven't applied it to a Next.js project yet.
+This guide demonstrates how to do that

 <h2>Installation</h2>